 As if to remind me of my never-fulfilled dream to become a forensic scientist, in 2019, in partnership with the Ministry of Interior, the Albanian State Police, and the Albanian Institute of Scientific Police, UNDP kicked off a project: "Support Albania's Law Enforcement Authorities to Strengthen Firearms Criminality Evidence Management and Investigation Capacities."
-Funded by the Government of Germany and implemented in partnership with Southeastern and Eastern Europe Clearinghouse for the Control of Small Arms and Light Weapons (SEESAC) the project aims to modernize the Albanian Institute of Scientific Police with the aim of improving the quality of investigation and enable a fairer justice in Albania.
+Funded by the Government of Germany and implemented in partnership with the Southeastern and Eastern Europe Clearinghouse for the Control of Small Arms and Light Weapons (SEESAC), the project aims to modernize the Albanian Institute of Scientific Police with the aim of improving the quality of investigation and enabling a fairer justice system in Albania.

 During the visit to the Albanian Scientific Police

 How did UNDP help?

 Responding to the need to strengthen the technical and human capacities of the Scientific Police to assist in the investigation, UNDP purchased a series of specialized equipment for the ballistic sector, CSI teams, and DNA sector and provided capacity building sessions for the police officers.

 With the aim of improving the processing of evidence and the chain of custody from the crime scene, a Laboratory Information Management System (LIMS) was made available to the Albanian Institute of Scientific Police and the regional CSI units.
 Forty-five Albanian State Police officers from the Albanian Institute of Scientific Police were trained how to use the Laboratory Information Management System (LIMS).
 The training provided them with the knowledge they needed to process evidence in accordance with internationally recognized standards.